kessler/license-report/README.md

 ## Hints

-As `nock` V14 shows eventemitter problems, it cannot be updated to a version 14.x until [nock issue 2830](https://github.com/nock/nock/issues/2830) got fixed.
+No dependencies cannot be updated due to unfulfilled prerequisites.

 ## Contributing